mearashadowfax/GuardianVPN/README.md

 The GuardianVPN Telegram Bot allows users to generate configuration files for OpenVPN and WireGuard servers, which can then be used to connect to servers via the official OpenVPN or WireGuard app.
 In addition, the bot also enables users to purchase VPN access passes for a selected duration and pay with their preferred payment method.
 ## Features
-• Generate VPN configuration files with ease via Telegram Bot
+• Telegram bot integration: Generate VPN configuration files with ease via Telegram Bot
-• Connect to OpenVPN and WireGuard servers
+• VPN protocol support: Connect to OpenVPN and WireGuard servers
-• Payment options to purchase VPN access passes for a selected duration
+• Payment options: Enable payment processing for VPN access passes with the payment provider token
+• Anti-tracking measures: Integrates Pi-Hole to offer pre-configured filter lists such as EasyList or NoTrack to deliver a tracking-free VPN service
-• Additional command handlers to provide information about the VPN service
+• Additional command handlers: Provide information about the VPN service for a better user experience

 ## Installation
 1. Create a new Telegram bot using [BotFather](https://t.me/BotFather):